c1pher7/NumScan/README.md

 # NumScan
+![Logo](Photos/Logo.jpg)
-NumScan is a simple and fast tool to obtain information from a telephone number
+NumScan is a simple, fast and practical tool to obtain information from any phone number
 # Info
-![Logo](Photos/Logo.jpg)